airbytehq/airbyte/docs/changelog/connectors.md

 Check out our [connector roadmap](https://github.com/airbytehq/airbyte/projects/3) to see what we're currently working on

+## 03/22/2021

+* 2 new source connectors: **[Gitlab](https://docs.airbyte.io/integrations/sources/gitlab)** and **[Airbyte-native Hubspot](https://docs.airbyte.io/integrations/sources/hubspot)**
+* Developing connectors now requires almost no interaction with Gradle, Airbyte’s  monorepo build tool.
+If you’re building a Python connector, you never have to worry about developing outside your typical flow.
+See [the updated documentation](https://docs.airbyte.io/contributing-to-airbyte/building-new-connector).

 ## 03/15/2021

 * 2 new source connectors: **[Instagram](https://docs.airbyte.io/integrations/sources/instagram)** and **[Google Directory](https://docs.airbyte.io/integrations/sources/google-directory)**